flavioschuindt/dicom-playground/README.md

-# dicom-playground
+# DICOM Playground

-Cool stuff using pydicom3 to deal with DICOM
+Cool stuff using pydicom3 to send and receiving DICOM data through SCU and SCP service classes